Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 128,458, 42,802 total housing units (homes and apartments), and a median house value of $409,053, real estate costs in Kent are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.
+With 128,458 people, 43,509 houses or apartments, and a median cost of homes of $413,924, real estate costs in Kent are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Washington communities.